LT-IntroToAI-SY2324/a2-movie-chatbot-jhhansen1/a2_writeup.md

 ## Reflection Questions
 1. What was difficult for you while completing the match function?
+Understandong the purpose of the percent symbol confused me a fair amount and then once I finally did understand it knowing how to write that in code was very confusing.

-2. Explain how you could use the match function for extracting information from a movie database.
+2. Explain how you could use the match function for extracting information from a movie database. by replacing the variables x, y, and z with phrases that may be said when asking a question about movies you can then search for key words in the question and match that to a database of movie information in order to provide an answer.